 In 2017 /18, Carolyn will perform Madam Popova in The Bear, Dritte Dame in The Magic Flute, record the role of Madalein in a CD of the rare opera Raymond and Agnes by Richard Loder conducted by Richard Bonynge, perform the role of Mother Bear in a dark version of Goldilocks and the Three Bears by Vahan Salorian for the Opera Story.

-She will sing the role of Mary in Der fliegende Hollander for Longborough Opera festival, sing in an opera Gala at Opera Holland Park for SWAP’ra and cover roles in War and Peace for WNO this autumn and she will be part of Wagner’s Ring Cycle at Longborough Opera Festival in 2020 & 2023.
+She will sing the role of Mary in Der fliegende Hollander for Longborough Opera festival, sing in an opera Gala at Opera Holland Park for SWAP’ra and cover roles in War and Peace for WNO this autumn and she will be part of Wagner’s Ring Cycle at Longborough Festival Opera in 2020 & 2023.
 Carolyn will be recording Ethel Smyth opera Fête Galante in the autumn of 2018 with Odaline de la Martinez and in 2019 she will perform the role of Smeton in Donizetti’s Anna Bolena at Longborough Festival Opera.

 Carolyn established the Northern Irish Song Project which has seen her collect and record songs by N Irish composers for many years.
 She has also had new song cycles written for her by contemporary N Irish composers and as a result of this project she has collaborated with Delphian Records and Iain Burnside to produce and launch her first cd Calen-o at The Ludlow English Song Weekend and also in Belfast.
 She also exhibited her paintings of these composers and the scenes of where the songs are about alongside these recitals.